 The PCC of St Mark’s, Kempshott is the data controller (contact details below).
 This means it decides how your personal data is processed and for what purposes.

 Your personal data – what is it?

-Personal data relates to a living individual who can be identified from that data.
+Personal data relates to a living individual who can be identified from that data and includes recordings of your image and/or voice.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.
-The processing of personal data is governed by the General Data Protection Regulations (the “GDPR”).
+The processing of personal data is governed by the General Data Protection Regulation (the “GDPR”).

 How do we process your personal data?